kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 Fig. 9: General way of KCL complex configuration modeling.

 As shown in Figure 10, [Konfig](https://github.com/KusionStack/konfig) is used to manage all KCL configuration codes, the business configuration code and basic configuration code are stored in a mono repo, which facilitates the version dependency management between codes, and the automatic system processing is relatively simple.
 It is sufficient to locate the directory and files of the unique code base.
 The codes are interconnected, managed uniformly, and easy to find, modify, and maintain.
-Besieds, the unified CI/CD process can be used for configuration management.
+Besides, the unified CI/CD process can be used for configuration management.

 ![](/img/blog/2022-09-15-declarative-config-overview/10-kcl-konfig.png)